kadron/splendor-prolog/README.md

 The frame now includes a new predicate to perform complete tournaments.
 In order to run the tournament use one of the followings:

     doTournament(50).
-    doTournament([Player1, Player2, ..., PlayerN], Count).
+    doTournament([Player1, Player2, ..., PlayerN], 50).

 The first one, gets all the players in players folder, runs the tournament and prints the result.
 If you want to have a tournament with a subset of players, use second one by providing the list of players.
+In this example, each player plays 100 games with each other players.

 ###### 30/12/2015: runGameBatch predicate is added